LiemDQ/tlsf-pmr/README.md

 The original implementation was implemented in C with a GPL license.
 This project is based off of a clean-room implementation by [mattconte](https://github.com/mattconte/tlsf) and adapted to use C++ best practices and enable a cleaner API.
 It has no external dependencies aside from the standard library, so incorporating it into your project should be very straightforward.

 ## Requirements
 - C++17 compiler and standard library.
-In practice your choice is either libstdc++ 9.0+ or MSVC STL 19.13+ as libc++ still does not support `polymorphic_memory_resource`.
-See [this page](https://en.cppreference.com/w/cpp/compiler_support) for details.
-This means that you will not be able to use this on MacOS unless you find a way to link to libstdc++ instead of libc++.
+As of 2024, you can use all 3 major standard library implementations (libstdc++ 9.0+, libc++ 16+ or MSVC STL 19.13+).
+See [this page](https://en.cppreference.com/w/cpp/compiler_support/17) for details.
 - 32-bit or 64-bit architecture.
+16-bit is not supported at this time but may be added in the future.

 ## Usage
 tlsf-pmr can be used with any container that accepts the standard library memory allocator API when combined with `std::polymorphic_allocator`.
 This includes standard library containers such as `std::vector`.
 Note that there is memory overhead from the memory block headers.
 Each block header requires 32 bytes of memory.